mpv-player/mpv/DOCS/man/options.rst

 ``--input-key-fifo-size=<2-65000>``
     Specify the size of the FIFO that buffers key events (default: 7).
-If it is too small some events may be lost.
+If it is too small, some events may be lost.
 The main disadvantage of setting it to a very large value is that if you hold down a key triggering some particularly slow command then the player may be unresponsive while it processes all the queued commands.